Skip to main content

 Description

-BigQuery by default encrypts the data as rest by employing Envelope Encryption using Google managed cryptographic keys.
+BigQuery by default encrypts data at rest by employing Envelope Encryption using Google managed cryptographic keys.
 The data is encrypted using the data encryption keys and data encryption keys themselves are further encrypted using key encryption keys.
-This is seamless and do not require any additional input from the user.
-However, if you want to have greater control, Customer-managed encryption keys (CMEK) can be used as encryption key management solution for BigQuery Data Sets.
+This is seamless and does not require any additional input from the user.
+However, if you want greater control, customer-managed encryption keys (CMEK) can be used as an encryption key management solution for BigQuery datasets.

 Rationale

-BigQuery by default encrypts the data as rest by employing Envelope Encryption using Google managed cryptographic keys.
+BigQuery by default encrypts data at rest by employing Envelope Encryption using Google managed cryptographic keys.
 This is seamless and does not require any additional input from the user.

-For greater control over the encryption, customer-managed encryption keys (CMEK) can be used as encryption key management solution for BigQuery Data Sets.
-Setting a Default Customer-managed encryption key (CMEK) for a data set ensure any tables created in future will use the specified CMEK if none other is provided.
+For greater control over encryption, customer-managed encryption keys (CMEK) can be used as an encryption key management solution for BigQuery datasets.
+Setting a default customer-managed encryption key (CMEK) for a dataset ensures any tables created in the future will use the specified CMEK if none other is provided.

 ... see more